spryker/spryker-docs/docs/scos/dev/back-end-development/client/implementing-a-client.md

 {% endinfo_block %}

-The client class uses the factory to create the other objects.
-These objects require a connecting client which they get injected in the factory.
-For this purpose the factory contains these prepared methods:
+The client class uses a factory to create the other objects.
+These objects require a connecting client, which they get injected into the factory.
+For this purpose, the factory contains these prepared methods:

 * `createSessionClient()`
 * `createZedRequestClient()`